Hotmoka/hotmoka/tutorial/Takamaka.md

 `family-0.0.1-SNAPSHOT.jar` inside the blockchain, so that we can later refer to it and call the constructor of `Person`.
 This will not be an initial transaction (the node has been already definitely initialized).
 Hence, it must be payed by an externally owned account.
-The only such account, that is available by now, is the gamete that has been created during initialization.
+The only such account that is available by now is the gamete that has been created during initialization.

 Let us hence use that gamete as caller of a transaction that stores `family-0.0.1-SNAPSHOT.jar` in blockchain.
 This seems like a very easy task,